cristego/cristego.github.io/_posts/2019-02-11-This is a static website.md

 I started with github pages, which comes with jekyll out of the box.
 Github also allows you to connect your github page with your custom domain.
 Which is perfect, since I have one.
 However, to make this happen it has to follow certain specs which I am sure you can find out by yourself on github.
 I don’t like limitations.
 I needed to find a better way.

-Today.
-I use a combination of github and netlify.
+Today I use a combination of github and netlify.
 This removes some of the limitations I faced with the github only approach.
 The code is still managed on github.
 Once code is checked-in this automatically triggers the underlying [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline with netlify, which updates my content.
 I think everyone can do this.
 It’s not harder than setting up a wordpress blog.
 If you have fun building stuff (digital!) then I suggest you give it a shot.